yeuchi/GoRunYasso/README.md

 With Fiddler, we can see the traffic onRoute to GoRunYasso service.
 <img width="600" alt="fiddler" src="https://user-images.githubusercontent.com/1282659/98486038-7ee10880-21e0-11eb-86ba-8574f3e7a603.png">

-In PostRunHandler, we can see the Request.Body has received the Run payload.
+In Golang Service - PostRunHandler, we can see the Request.Body has received the Run payload.
 <img width="800" alt="received" src="https://user-images.githubusercontent.com/1282659/98486039-7ee10880-21e0-11eb-88c4-6d70cc4397b5.png">